A public footpath runs right past the Folly on the top of the north-facing scarp so it can always be visited externally.

 The best place to park for a visit is at the foot of Callow Hill on the road from Lower Dinchope to Westhope, SO 457854, where you will see a small interpretation board.

 Walk past the barrier onto a forestry fire road for a couple of hundred yards to a clearing.
-From the left of the clearing, the path takes a long zig-zag up the hill for a pleasant walk that itself provides enticing views on the ‘zag’ approaching the Folly.
-Alternatively, to the right of that clearing there is a shorter but very steep path heading straight up the hill to the folly.
+From the clearing, the left-signed path takes a long zig-zag up the hill for a pleasant walk that itself provides enticing views.
+Alternatively, the right signed path goes straight up the hill – a shorter but very steep path to the folly!

-Flounders’ Folly is also on a waymarked trail from the Discovery Centre in Craven Arms.
+Flounders’ Folly is also on a waymarked trail, the Hills and Dales Hike, from the Discovery Centre in Craven Arms.
+You can see the pdf of the route here SHDC-Hills-Dales-Hike.
 There are a number of walks on public paths that can take in the Folly.

 Paths can become overgrown during high summer and can be muddy or frozen at other times.
 Please equip appropriately.